gravitational/teleport/docs/4.3/trustedclusters.md

 $ tctl create --force cluster.yaml
 ```

+### Remove Leaf Cluster relationship from both sides

+Once established, to fully remove a trust relationship between two clusters, do
+the following:

+- Remove the relationship from the leaf cluster: `tctl rm tc/root.example.com`.
+- Remove the relationship from the root cluster: `tctl rm lc/leaf.example.com`.

+### Remove Leaf Cluster relationship from the root

+Remove the relationship from the root cluster: `tctl rm rc/leaf.example.com`.

+!!!
+Note

+    The `leaf.example.com` cluster will continue to try and ping the root cluster,
+    but will not be able to connect.
+To re-establish the trusted cluster relationship,
+    the trusted cluster has to be create again from the leaf cluster.

+### Remote Leaf Cluster relationship from the Leaf.

+Remove the relationship from the leaf cluster: `tctl rm tc/root.example.com`.

 ## Sharing Kubernetes groups between Trusted Clusters

 Below is an example of how to share a kubernetes group between trusted clusters.